Computing & Software Systems 482:

 Special needs

-If you believe that you have a disability and would like academic accommodations, please contact Disability Support Services at (425) 352-5307 or at rlundborg@uwb.edu.
-In most cases, you will need to provide documentation of your disability as part of the review process.
+The University of Washington is committed to providing equal opportunity and reasonable accommodation in its services, programs, activities, education and employment for individuals with disabilities.
+If you believe that you have a disability and would like academic accommodations, please contact Disability Support Services at 425.352.5307, 425.352.5303 TDD, 425.352.3581 FAX, or at dss@uwb.edu.
+DSS will be happy to provide assistance.
+You will need to provide documentation of your disability as part of the review process.

 Collaboration

-You are expected to do your work on your own.
+You are expected to do your work on your own (unless, of course, it is a group project).
 If you get stuck, you may discuss the problem with other students, provided that you don’t copy from them.
 Assignments must be written up independently.
 You may always discuss any problem with the instructor.
 You are expected to subscribe to the highest standards of honesty.
 Failure to do this constitutes plagiarism.
 Plagiarism includes copying assignments in part or in total, debugging computer programs for others, verbal dissemination of algorithms and results, or using solutions from other students, solution sets, other textbooks, etc. without crediting these sources by name.
 Any student guilty of plagiarism will be subject to disciplinary action.

 Class attendance

-I strongly encourage you to come to class (and, in fact, a portion of your grade will depend on attendance and active participation, as well as weekly project reports).
+I strongly encourage you to come to class (and, in fact, a portion of your grade will depend on active participation, as well as project reports).
 You will be held responsible for all material covered in class, regardless of its presence (or lack thereof) in the textbook.

 Problems